dzvilius/easy-inventory/ux/User_Stories.md

   - [ ] As a Customer, I want to ..., so that, I can ... story.

 ## Back-end Stories

+Themes, EPICs and User Stories for a private (admin) side of the application.

 **#1** - **"Login"**